First wild koalas caught and vaccinated against chlamydia

 "It's hard to confuse a koala with any other animals — they're pretty easy to spot," said Jodie Wakeman, veterinary care and clinical director at Friends of the Koala, a nonprofit that runs a wildlife hospital where the koalas are being brought for vaccination.

-After a check-up to make sure the animals are in good condition, researchers administer anesthesia and shots of vaccine, then keep them under observation for 24 hours after they wake up, to confirm there are no unexpected side effects, said Wakeman.
+After a check-up to make sure the animals are in good condition, researchers administer anesthesia and shots of vaccine, then keep them under observation for 24 hours after they wake up to confirm there are no unexpected side effects, Wakeman said.

-The goal is to vaccinate healthy koalas to prevent them from becoming infected with chlamydia.

-Before release, the researchers mark the koalas with a dab of pink dye on their backs, to ensure the same animals aren’t caught twice.
+Before release, the researchers mark the koalas with a dab of pink dye on their backs to ensure the same animals aren't vaccinated twice.

-Koalas are iconic Australian marsupials, like wombats and kangaroos.
-They spend most of their time eating and sleeping in eucalyptus trees, and their paws have two opposing thumbs to help them grasp and climb up trunks.
+Koalas are iconic Australian marsupials that spend most of their time eating and sleeping in eucalyptus trees, and their paws have two opposing thumbs to help them grasp and climb up trunks.

 Australia's wild koala populations have declined steeply in the past two decades.

-Around half of wild koalas in Queensland are already infected with chlamydia, scientists estimate.
+About half of wild koalas in Queensland are infected with chlamydia, scientists estimate.

 In deciding to vaccinate, the scientists are balancing the risk of disturbing the animals against the danger of allowing the disease to spread.
-The trial was approved by multiple government bodies, including Australia's agriculture department and New South Wales' planning and environment department.
+The trial was approved by multiple government bodies.

 The origins of chlamydia in koalas aren't confirmed, but scientists believe it's likely the marsupials initially caught the disease from exposure to the feces of infected sheep and cattle.
 Then it's spread sexually, or passed from mother to offspring.